Deeksha-45/ChatGPT-API-Integration-and-Flask-Web-App-Development/README.md

 }

-Note that the actual response may vary depending on the input prompt and the parameters used..
+Note that the actual response may vary depending on the input prompt and the parameters used.